the-carlisle-group/Exigo/README.md

    The [ReadCSVFile]() method imports a CSV file.
 ~~~

-or by specifying only the tail end segement of the path:
+or may be specified using only the tail end segement of the path:

 ~~~
    It is very easy to [read CSV files](ReadCSVFile)